 The overwhelming needs of the war were not only cutting a swathe through the staff in Dublin Castle, they were also constraining the ability of Duke to pursue an imaginative Irish policy.
 The summer of 1916 saw the disaster of the Somme campaign, the failure of the British navy to win the Battle of Jutland and the death of Kitchener, the symbol of the British war spirit.
 In comparison Ireland was parochial.
 Also, as Duke was reporting to a coalition cabinet divided only by Ireland, it would be foolhardy to invite dissensions.
-Walter Long revived once again the old idea of abolishing the Viceroyalty and strengthening the office of the chief secretary to that of a full secretary of state, but Wimborne was determined to be important.
-107 The reforms that were introduced were primarily personnel rather than structural.
-In a process of "Greening" the administration John J. Taylor was passed over for the post of under secretary for William Byrne, a Catholic (though English) and joint investigator of the civil service participants in the 1916 Rising.
-The new head of the RIC was also Catholic, General Sir Joseph Byrne; as was the new Attorney General, James O'Connor.
-108 At a private lunch Duggan told Magill that he was not 'too eager to return to the intricacies of Irish policy and the work of Dublin Castle'.
-Despite losing out on the under-secretaryship Power secured his position in the Irish offices by manoeuvring himself into the position of private secretary to Lord Wimborne.
-Wimborne, in seeking approval from the treasury for this post, indicated that he
+Walter Long revived once again the old idea of abolishing the viceroyalty and strengthening the office of the Chief Secretary to that of a full secretary of state, but Wimborne resisted, determined to be important.
+The reforms that were introduced were primarily personnel rather than structural.
+In a process of 'Greening' the administration John J. Taylor was passed over for the post of Under Secretary for William Byrne, a Catholic (though English) and joint investigator of the civil service participants in the 1916 Rising.
+The new head of the RIC was also Catholic, General Sir Joseph Byrne; so was the new Attorney General, James O'Connor.
+Connor.
+At a private lunch Duggan told Magill that he was not 'too eager to return to the intricacies of Irish policy and the work of Dublin Castle'.